 We are building a national swine industry, using 21st Century approaches; to build a viable value chain attractive to the investor community and our teeming unemployed youth.

-Helping to reduce youth unemployment and the national protein deficit.
+Helping to cut youth unemployment and the national protein deficit.

 Follow us on Facebook.